josharnow/PanDerm/README.md

 ## 3. Linear Evaluation on Downstream Tasks

-This section demonstrates how to perform training and evaluation using HAM10000 as an example.
-You'll need to adjust the paths and parameters to match your specific dataset and requirements.
+Training and evaluation using HAM10000 as an example.
+Replace csv path and root path with your own dataset.

+### Key Parameters

+- `nb_classes`: Set this to the number of classes in your evaluation dataset.
+- `batch_size`: Adjust based on the memory size of your GPU.
+- `percent_data`: Controls the percentage of training data used.
+For example, 0.1 means evaluate models using 10% training data.
+Modify this if you want to conduct label efficiency generalization experiments.

-### Running the Evaluation Script
+### Evaluation Command

-Use the following command to run the linear evaluation:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python linear_eval.py \